Change breaker size in Panel Schedule based on Revit family type parameter.33 votes

-Assign a unique ID to each feeder in a project that can be scheduled in Revit and displayed in the AutoCAD one-line diagram.1 vote
+Assign a unique ID to each feeder in a project that can be scheduled in Revit and displayed in the AutoCAD one-line diagram.2 votes

-I am a design build Engineer/Contractor and would like to be able to get takeoff data.1 vote
+I am a design build Engineer/Contractor and would like to be able to get takeoff data.2 votes

 - Don't see your idea?